 The Robert McDuffie Center for Strings in Mercer's Townsend School of Music provides some of the world's most talented string players an intensive, conservatory environment in which to receive instruction from renowned professionals as well as a business-oriented curriculum to prepare students for success after graduation.
 Learn more about the Robert McDuffie Center for Strings.

 The Center for Career and Professional Development prepares students for success by providing help with interviews for graduate school and the hiring process, networking for internships, and hosting fairs for employment and graduate and professional school.
 Career Services also provides cover letter and résumé workshops, helping your documents stand apart from the others in the stack on the hiring manager's desk.

 Mercer alumni can be found at industry leaders all over the world, including

 Ernst & Young

 Children’s Hospital of Atlanta

-The Academic Resource Center provides unlimited tutoring for some of Mercer's more notorious subjects (such as chemistry and calculus), access to proofreaders for writing assignments, and a place to study with access to computers and white boards until the wee hours of the morning.
+The Academic Resource Center provides drop-in tutoring for some of Mercer's more notorious subjects (such as chemistry and calculus), access to qualified writing tutors for help with writing assignments, and a place to study with access to computers and white boards until the wee hours of the morning.